harrislapiroff/chromamine.com/src/posts/summer-tour-with-kingfisher-reflections.md

 # Band Interaction

 Jeff encouraged me on this tour to think more deeply about the narrative arc of an evening and offer them guidance on the type of energy I wanted for each dance.
 I typically put a lot of trust in the band to structure an evening's energy.
-Typically I'll offer guidance if I think a dance should have a particular flavor or energy, and I try to vary the energy of the dances I select, but frequently I'll just say "Any tune will do."
+I'll offer guidance if I think a dance should have a particular flavor or energy, and I try to vary the energy of the dances I select, but frequently I'll just say "Any tune will do."
 This week I tried to take a stronger hand, which got easier over the course of the week as I was more familiar with the range of energy and moods Kingfisher could offer.

 We didn't do extensive debriefs of each evening, but it was nice to talk through certain sets occasionally and go through some of thoughts before a dance on particular choreographies I was considering and what might fit them.